 Overview of Stages O-IV

-Stage 0 Melanoma (In situ)
+Stage 0 Melanoma (in situ)

-In Stage 0 melanoma, the malignant tumor is still confined to the upper layers of the skin.
-This means that the cancer cells are only in the outer layer of the skin and have not grown any deeper.
-The term for this is in situ, which means “in place” in Latin.
+In Stage 0 melanoma, the malignant tumor is still confined to the upper layer of the skin.
+The cancer cells are only in the outer layer of the skin (the epidermis) and have not grown any deeper (into the dermis).
+The melanoma is in situ, which means “in place” in Latin.
 There is no evidence the cancer has spread to the lymph nodes or distant sites (metastasis).
 Read more

 Stage I Melanoma (localized tumor)